 For the incorporated PTO, the name of the PTO’s registered agent, the address of the registered office, and the procedures for completing the annual renewal process.

 How many people are needed for a quorum (the minimum number of people who must be present to hold a vote).

 How much money can be spent without holding a vote.

 When and how the standing rules will be shared and amended.

 Do policies affect applying for tax-exempt status?

 One of the most important policies is the conflict of interest policy.
 (PTO Today Plus members can download a sample conflict of interest policy from the File Exchange.)
 When your PTO files for federal recognition as a 501(c)(3) tax-exempt charity, your group must have previously adopted a conflict of interest policy.
-The IRS recommends specific wording for the policy; it is wise to adopt their wording even if you are years away from filing for 501(c)(3) status.
+The IRS recommends specific wording for the policy; it’s wise to adopt their wording even if you’re years away from filing for 501(c)(3) status.
 The conflict of interest policy can be inserted into your bylaws and most likely won’t need to be revised in the future.

 Originally posted in 2009 and updated regularly.